Afrocarpus

-Afrocarpus is a genus of conifer of the family Podocarpaceae.
+Afrocarpus is a genus of conifers in the family Podocarpaceae, native to Africa.
 Five species are recognized.
-They are evergreen trees native to Africa.
 Afrocarpus was designated a genus in 1989, when several species formerly classified in Podocarpus and Nageia were reclassified.

 Taxonomy

 Afrocarpus was originally erected in 1948 as a section of the genus Podocarpus, following a review of the latter by botanists John Theodore Buchholz and Netta Elizabeth Gray.
 It was raised to genus status by Christopher Nigel Page in 1989, a move well supported by more recent studies.
 In a 2009 treatment of the genus, only two species were recognized; A. dawei, A. gracilior, and A. usambarensis were sunk into A. falcatus.
 The reason for this merger was that "variation across the group appears to be essentially continuous".
 As of June 2025, The Gymnosperm Database accepts the five species listed here.

 Afrocarpus gaussenii was based on a single specimen of a cultivated individual of Afrocarpus falcatus in Madagascar.
 Its distinctive features might have resulted from the conditions of its cultivation.
 No species of Afrocarpus is known to be native to Madagascar.

 Studies based on anatomical, biogeographical, morphological, and DNA evidence suggest the following relationships: